 Photos showing the decline in the quality of inscriptions: (above) making reference to "Civitas Aurelia Thugga" at the time of Emperor Caracalla; (below) celebrating the construction of fortifications at the time of Byzantine Emperor Justin II (565-78) at Teboursouk, four miles from Thugga

-Return to page one: Introduction and central part of the town or page three: south-eastern quarters or move to:
+Return to page one: Introduction and central part of the town or move to page three: south-eastern quarters or move to:

 Mosaics in the Museum of Bardo